Engagements - AI product build for founders: one senior engineer, one outcome, weekly shipped increments

 A build runs 6–10 weeks typical, shipped week by week in increments you review and merge.

-We put a provider-agnostic gateway in front of your model — retries, timeouts, caching, fallback routing — then build the core generation loop with real streaming over SSE.
+We put a provider-agnostic LLM gateway in front of your model — retries, timeouts, caching, fallback routing — then build the core generation loop with real streaming over SSE.
 This is the layer that keeps prod up when a provider hiccups, so it goes in first.
+You're clicking a deployed streaming UI by the end of week two.

 What's included